mosterme/mosterme.github.io/windows-terminal/README.md

 ```

 ## SSH Sessions
 Windows 10 has a built-in SSH client that you can use in Windows Terminal.

-No need for PuTTY anymore. :-)
+No need for PuTTY anymore. :wink:

 ![SSH Session](img/terminal-2.png)